About the monastery

 The Cismar Altar- one of the oldest surviving winged altars worldwide

-Visitors to the Cismar Monastery can expect a unique historic atmosphere, expressed both by the buildings and the beautiful gardens.
 The monastery café which is located in the former monks’ dining room also invites its visitors to its picturesque garden if the weather is good – to relax, to pause and enjoy.
 If you prefer more movement, you can take the footpaths to the Baltic Sea, which is only five kilometres away, and familiarise yourself with the surroundings.